-Outbox and wait to be resent at a later time.
+Outbox and wait to be resent later.
 Q Rpt also allows restricted reports to remain in the Outbox.
 If the options are disabled, all failed reports and restricted reports will not be saved for later.

 5.8 BLK RPT

 The default setting is to send all tracking reports, even those with an invalid GPS position.
 Use Block Report [Blk Rpt] to configure the device to send only tracking reports with a valid GPS position.